came here looking for some "herb" or looking to get your yard

 tell you what.
 You go home and get your banjer and

-home and get my guitar, and I'll meet you back here in fifteen minutes."
+home and get my guitar, and I'll meet you back here in twenty minutes."

 An hour later we had drawed us a sizeable crowd.
 Mr. Henry